The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 ## Working on:
+* The actual 'crypto' aspect of it, and making RSA dual-key encryption for better verification.
+	- [ ] Implement a library like dopenssl or just use openssl for deterministic key generation from a non-deterministic seed.
 * P2P Networking, allowing people to use clients independently of a server. **The server is often down**, due to development, and since P2P is still in progress, the clients basically don't work.
 	- [ ] Better handling, requests still aren't verified if they reached the other peer.
 It should be
 	```